Seich/martianwabbit/src/_posts/2013-02-24-migrating-from-tumblr-to-jekyll.md

 </pre>
 </code>

-Which worked exactly as intended, now all I have to do, is for the DNS to finish propagating.
+Which worked exactly as intended, now all I have to do, is wait for the DNS to finish propagating.